espressif/developer-portal/content/blog/2024/11/how-to-create-an-esp-idf-component/index.md

 | SDA        | GPIO10      |
 | SCL        | GPIO8       |

-All the project files for this board are available on the GitHub.
+All the project files for this board are available on GitHub.

 {{< github repo="esp-rs/esp-rust-board" >}}